 For longer duration fasts, we often try NOT to calorie restrict during that eating period.
 Often, as people get used to fasting, we hear very often that their appetite starts to seriously go down.
 Not up.
 Down.
 They should eat to satiation on their eating day.

 There’s a very good reason for this decrease in appetite.
 As you start to break the insulin resistance cycle, insulin levels start to decrease.
-Since insulin is the major regulator of the body set weight (BSW) your body now ‘wants’ to go lower.
 In response, hunger is suppressed and total energy expenditure is maintained.
-So – appetite goes down and TEE stays same or goes up.
-Remember that standard Caloric Reduction as Primary (CRaP) strategies produce the opposite.
-Appetite goes up and TEE goes down.
-Which do you think will work in the long run?
+So – appetite goes down and TEE stays the same or goes up.
+Remember that chronic every day caloric restriction strategies produce the opposite.
+Appetite goes up and TEE goes down, likely leading to inferior results.

-You can extends fasts much longer.
-The world record was 382 days, but there are many people who can fast 7-14 days without difficulty.
+You can extend fasts much longer.
+The world record was 382 days (not recommended!), but there are many people who can fast 7-14 days without difficulty as long as they are properly monitored.
 Indeed the Master Cleanse used by Beyonce is simply a variation of the 7-day fast which allows some concoction of maple syrup, cayenne pepper and lemonade.

-There are some theoretical benefits of stimulating autophagy, a cellular cleaning process which often requires 48 hours of fasting or more.
+There are some theoretical benefits of stimulating autophagy, a cellular cleaning process.
 A state of ketosis may require over 36 hours of fasting to enter.
 There are many theoretical benefits, including appetite suppression and greater mental clarity.
 For cancer prevention, some recommend a 7-day fast.
 Many of these benefits are theoretical and unproven, however.
 Nevertheless, many have found the 7-day fast much less difficult than one initially imagines.